LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: PPO-based LLM Decision Maker for Protocol Emergence

 \subsection{Semantic-Generalized MFSG}

 It can be observed that the traditional policy $\bspolicy$'s input and output dimensions, which process the UCM and DCM vectors, scale with the total number of UEs.
 This generates an incompatibility with standard fixed-neuron architectures (e.g., multi-layer perceptron (MLP)), as any environment shift may invalidate the learned policy, forcing costly redesign and retraining from scratch.
 To address this kind of generalization challenge in dynamic environments, we take advantage of LLMs, which inherently process variable-length input and output sequences.
 Under this paradigm, fluctuations in the number of UEs merely alter the prompt's length rather than disrupting the fundamental training pipeline.
-Furthermore, the UCMs and DCMs evolve into interpretable semantic messages rather than opaque numerical values.

-Specifically, we introduce a natural language vocabulary $\mathcal{W}$\footnote{We assume both the BS and UEs utilize the same family of LLMs, thereby sharing $\mathcal{W}$.} and a mapping function set $\bm{f}$ to adapt to the linguistic modality.
+Specifically, we introduce a natural language vocabulary $\mathcal{W}$ and a mapping function set $\bm{f}$ to adapt to the linguistic modality.
+We assume both the BS and UEs utilize the same family of LLMs, thereby sharing $\mathcal{W}$.
 As depicted in Fig. \ref{fig:workflow}, raw numerical observations $o\subscriptbst,o\subscriptuet$ are transformed into a comprehensive LLM-processable prompt through numeric-to-text conversion and meta-prompt assembly:

 where the tilde notation distinguishes the linguistic space from the primitive numerical space, $f_{o,u},f_{o,b}\in \bm{f}$ convert the numerical observation vector into their linguistic representation, and $\psi_u,\psi_b$ are meta-prompts containing natural language task descriptions and agent identity identifiers.
-The LLM then autoregressively generates a textual response that encapsulates the agent's action and signaling.
-Notably, this textual output must be parsed via an inverse mapping to be executed within the environment.
+The LLM then autoregressively generates a structured response sequence that encapsulates the agent's action and signaling. {Rather than open-domain text, these outputs function as task-grounded semantic control messages \cite{kim2025resilientllmempoweredsemanticmac}, whose operational meanings are strictly induced by leader-follower interactions and spatial RBG allocations\footnote{See Appendix \ref{app: semantic} for further clarification.}.} Notably, this textual output must be parsed via an inverse mapping to be executed within the environment.